Saytolecrack/Sudoku/README.md

 ## Credits

-This Sudoku game was created by the author.
+This Sudoku game was created by Sacha Baltide.
 You can use, modify, and distribute it according to your needs.

 Enjoy playing Sudoku!